 Aspen Variant Sites supporting P. tremuloides are maintained by disturbances that allow regeneration from below-ground suckers, such as stand-replacement fires.
 Upland clones are impaired or eliminated by conifer ingrowth and overtopping and to a lesser extent by disturbances such as over grazing.
 If aboveground P. tremuloides on upland sites disappears completely (site overtaken by conifers) under a prolonged absence of disturbance, then restoration to a P. tremuloides condition is not a viable pathway.
 In a reference condition scenario, a few stands will advance toward conifer dominance, but in the current landscape scenario where fire has been reduced from reference conditions there are many more conifer-dominated mixed aspen stands.
 (BPS)

+Table 1.
+SMC, SMC-ASP Fire return intervals (years) and percentage of high versus low mortality fires in relation to soil type modifier and the presence of Populus tremuloides (Aspen).
+Numbers for SMC on productive soils were derived from BpS model 0610280 and Van de Water and Safford (2011).
+Numbers for SMC on unproductive soils were derived from BpS model 0610270 and Van de Water and Safford (2011).
+Numbers for SMC-ASP were derived from BpS model 0610610 and Van de Water and Safford (2011).